beeficecream/YNABDashboard/grafana/README.md

 Review all queries listed, replacing the placeholder Payee names with the names of the your income Payees.

-There are two income sources provided by default, more can be added by duplicating one of the provided queries.
+There are two income sources provided by default, more can be added by duplicating one of the provided queries and modifying the new query's targeted Payee.